Skip to main content

 Inherited Availability

-By default, players inherit availability settings from their paired screen:
+By default, a player inherits its availability from the paired screen:

-• Message: "This player inherits availability from the screen"
+• Message: "The player inherits its availability from the screen.
+To set custom availability, turn this option off."

 • The player automatically follows the screen's schedule